Part of the Estate Agent Software Guide

 Estate Agent CRM Software UK: Reapit, Dezrez, Street and Alternatives Compared

 The UK estate agent software market has consolidated around a small number of established platforms with a growing challenger tier that leads on AI features.
 Reapit and Dezrez dominate the multi-branch market; Street and Alto are the most notable cloud challengers; 10ninety offers the only published entry-level pricing at £70 per month.
-For independent agents and small groups, the choice between these platforms is largely a question of how much AI-assisted workflow automation matters versus proven stability and Zoopla ecosystem integration.
+For independent agents and small groups, the choice between these platforms comes down to how much AI-assisted workflow automation matters versus proven stability and Zoopla ecosystem integration.

 Reapit

 Reapit is the enterprise-tier platform for UK estate agency.
-Custom pricing based on branch count, user numbers, and module selection — no public pricing.
+If what you actually need is property management software that handles sales, lettings, and property management under one roof, Reapit is the most established option in the UK.
+Custom pricing based on branch count, user numbers, and module selection: no public pricing.
 The platform covers sales, lettings, and property management across multi-branch operations, with the Reapit Foundations app ecosystem allowing custom integrations and third-party apps.

 Reapit suits multi-branch agencies and corporate groups where depth of automation, reporting across locations, and integration with specialist tools (AML checking, conveyancing platforms, e-signature) justifies the enterprise pricing.
 The data migration support is available, and Reapit publishes switching guides for agencies moving from Vebra, Jupix, and other platforms.